ralphje/destructify/docs/fieldspec.rst

       This boolean (defaults to :const:`True`) enables raising errors in the following cases:

-      * A :class:`StreamExhaustedError` when there are not sufficient bytes to completely fill the field while reading.
+      * A :exc:`StreamExhaustedError` when there are not sufficient bytes to completely fill the field while reading.
-      * A :class:`StreamExhaustedError` when the terminator is not found while reading.
+      * A :exc:`StreamExhaustedError` when the terminator is not found while reading.
-      * A :class:`WriteError` when there are not sufficient bytes to fill the field while writing and :attr:`padding` is not set.
+      * A :exc:`WriteError` when there are not sufficient bytes to fill the field while writing and :attr:`padding` is not set.
-      * A :class:`WriteError` when the field must be padded, but the bytes that are to be written are not a multiple of the size of :attr:`padding`.
+      * A :exc:`WriteError` when the field must be padded, but the bytes that are to be written are not a multiple of the size of :attr:`padding`.
-      * A :class:`WriteError` when there are too many bytes to fit in the field while writing.
+      * A :exc:`WriteError` when there are too many bytes to fit in the field while writing.
+      * A :exc:`WriteError` when the terminator is missing from the value, when using the :attr:`terminator_handler` ``include``

-      Disabling :attr:`FixedLengthField.strict` is not recommended, as this may cause inadvertent errors.
+      Disabling :attr:`BytesField.strict` is not recommended, as this may cause inadvertent errors.

    .. attribute:: BytesField.padding